londelec/leandcxmlman/source/sections/Annexes/AnalogValueProcessing.rst

 Received AI processing
 ----------------------

-Flowchart below shows AI value processing when IEC 60870-5-101/103/104 Master protocol instance receives AI object from outstation.
+Flowchart below shows AI value processing when IEC60870-5-101/103/104 Master protocol instance receives AI object from outstation.
 This processing takes place after AI scaling has been completed, refer to previous annexes for additional information on AI scaling.